 Tip #1: Set time in your wedding day to take bridal portraits.

 This is the most important tip we want to share with you.
 Like your photos, wedding gown, shoes, your makeup and hair is something you have invested in for your wedding and we want to make sure you capture these moments where you feel like your most beautiful self to revisit and share with your children and grandchildren years down the road.

 We completely understand that there are those who don’t like to be photographed, but your wedding day is one of those important milestones in life and moments in time that you’ll want to have photos of.
 I know I love sitting with my grandma looking at old photos of her and my grandpa’s wedding and remembering how she looked so glamorous with her red lip, vintage curls and birdcage veil.
 This is something that will completely enamor your offspring when in a completely different time, where the style, fashion, and makeup may be different, you’ll still look classic, beautiful and timeless on one of the happiest days of your life.
 Having those photos of your completed makeup and hair in your designer wedding gown and those heirloom earrings that have been passed down from your grandmother, to your mom, and now to you will have those memories and feelings of happiness and love flooding in when you’re sharing that special moment when you pass those earrings down to your daughter.
+Set 30 minutes-1 hour in the day to capture some photos of you in your gown with a range of close up, mid-range, and full length shots either in your bridal suite before your first look and/or during the first moments of your reception against the beautiful backdrop of your venue.
 We love bridal portraits and believe they are shots that every bride should include in their shoot list and wedding day.

 Tip #2: Makeup loses its saturation in photos